Today's Bible Reading: 2 Corinthians 5

 Reflecting and Thinking

-The contemporary church finds itself involved in more and more ministries that do not directly connect with, and frequently do not contribute to, reconciliation with God.
-God's purpose in the world is focused in the reconciling death of Jesus for all humankind.
-Purely human considerations cannot grasp the immensity of God's plan.
-When Paul finally saw the reality of the ministry of reconciliation and the possibility of newness in Christ, he cast aside the worldly (purely human) point of view.
+In many places, the contemporary church finds itself involved in more and more ministries that do not directly connect with and do not contribute to reconciliation with God.
+God's eternal purpose in the world is focused in the reconciling death of Jesus for all humankind.
+Human thinking cannot fathom the immensity of God's plan.
+When Paul finally grasped the reality of the ministry of reconciliation and the possibility of newness in Christ, he cast aside the worldly (purely human) point of view.
 Not only is God at work reconciling us, he has given to us the ministry and message of reconciliation.
-We are messengers (ambassadors) who speak in such a way that it seems as though God were directly appealing through us.
+We are messengers (ambassadors) who speak in such a way that it seems as though God is directly appealing through us.
 There are lots of ways we can be involved in ministry.
 Every day offers multiple options of activities for serving, ministering and helping others.
 We choose those options in the spirit of Jesus and seek to help others as we have opportunity.
-But above all, we pay attention to the opportunities we have for ministering to others to as messengers of God's reconciliation.
+But above all, we pay attention to the opportunities we have for ministering to others as messengers of God's reconciliation.
 Paul's imploring call is clear (verse 20): Be reconciled to God!
 In light of this eternal need, nothing else matters.

 What ministries of the church where you attend are focused on reconciliation with God?
 What ministries of the church may indirectly contribute to the ministry of reconciliation?
 What ministries of the church have little if any impact on the ministry of reconciliation?
 What are some reasons the contemporary church does not have a greater focus on ministering for reconciliation with God (evangelism with the express purpose of salvation)?
 How can you be more involved in ministering or serving in ways that help others toward reconciliation with God?